 If you are interested, refer to the official website HERE and order!

-Japan Pocket WiFi Provider | Network Used | FUP (Fair Usage Policy) | Daily Cost for a 28-Day Rental | Number of Devices | Can I Return the Pocket WiFi at the Airport? | Need to Pay for Postage of Returning the Device? |
+Japan Pocket WiFi Provider | Network Used | FUP (Fair Usage Policy) | Daily Cost for a 28-Day Rental | Number of Devices | Can I Return the Pocket WiFi at the Airport? | Need to Pay for the Postage of Returning the Device? |

-Sakura Mobile (click for more info) | NTT DoCoMo | 3GB | 575 Yen/Day | 15 | Yes | No |
+Sakura Mobile (click for more info) | NTT DoCoMo | 3GB, the speed may slow down after 3GB is used. | 632 Yen/Day | 15 | Yes | No |

-Japan Wireless (click for more info) | Softbank | Not provided, but confirmed the speed will be limited if excessive data are used. | ☛ Business WiFi Plan: 623 Yen/Day ☛ Premium WiFi Plan (for data-heavy users): 665 Yen/Day | 10 | No | No |
+Japan Wireless (click for more info) | Softbank | Not provided, but confirmed that the speed will be limited if excessive data is used. | ☛ Business WiFi Plan: 577 Yen/Day ☛ Premium WiFi Plan (for data-heavy users): 615 Yen/Day | 10 | No | No |

 NINJA WiFi (click for more info) | Softbank | Depending on the plan you choose | ☛ 3GB High Speed: 770 Yen/Day ☛ 5GB High Speed: 1,100 Yen/Day ☛ 10GB High Speed: 1,320 Yen/Day ☛ Unlimited High Speed: 1,980 Yen/Day | 10 | Yes | No |

-- Note after the day’s FUP (Fair Usage Policy) threshold is met, you can still connect your devices to the internet, but at a low speed.
+- Note that after the day’s FUP (Fair Usage Policy) threshold is met, you can still connect your devices to the internet, but at a low speed.

 - While Japan Wireless’s website states the maximum download speed is 187Mbps, the actual speed is greatly affected by a number of factors.
-In Tokyo, the company has confirmed that the typical download speed for the premium plan is approximately between 20 to 40 Mbps.
+In Tokyo, the company has confirmed that the typical download speed for the premium plan is approximately between 20 and 40 Mbps.

-The Best Japan Pocket WiFi Providers for Long-Term Travelers
+The Best Long-Term Japan Pocket WiFi Providers

 Our favorite is Mobal.
 The company uses all of Japan’s big network providers.
 This means consistent, smooth internet surfing.
 Breaking the 3-month contract also incurs a smaller fee compared to other companies.